 Top mobile app publishers often take advantage of the multiple sales and promotions running on app stores.
 Such opportunities include Halloween-themed design changes in October, Christmas app store “decorations”, or even extreme app brand makeovers.

 Seasonal icons from Rovio’s Angry Birds: Easter eggs, Santa hat, Valentine’s hearts, and Patrick’s green vibes

 Here’s a list of additional online resources on A/B testing if you want to dig deeper into the topic and add this activity to your app store optimization strategy:

-1. Statistical Analysis and A/B Testing by Jesse Farmer.
-An excellent read on how to tell if the variations in visitor behavior that you see are due to random chance.
+- Statistical Analysis and A/B Testing by Jesse Farmer.
+An excellent read on how to tell if the customers behavior variations you see are caused by random chance.
 Farmer covers what’s null hypothesis, Z-score, and other cool things.
-You’ll also find examples of landing page conversion testing.
+You’ll also find examples of app store landing page conversion testing.

-App store page a/b testing offers mobile marketers a bunch of benefits, including higher conversion rate and an increase in organic app downloads.
-The beauty of a/b testing is that it’s like going straight to your customers and asking them what they like and don’t like about your app page design.
-However, with the rise of a/b testing cult comes the risk of overlooking the simple premises this scientific method is based on.
-We’ve covered 7 common mistakes marketers make when they conduct app page split testing.
-By being strategic and smart about your ASO experiments, you’ll gain better and more reliable insights.
+However, with the rise of A/B testing cult comes the risk of overlooking the simple premises this scientific method is based on.
+We’ve covered 7 common mistakes marketers make when they conduct app store page split tests.
+By being strategic and smart about your app store optimization experiments, you’ll gain better and more reliable insights.